To contact Bartlett Lodge by phone please call (705) 633-5543

 Bartlett Lodge has a number of Great Value Packages that are available this spring for the months of May and June.
 Booking an off-season package at Bartlett Lodge has many advantages.
 Although you may be tempted to book your Algonquin Park spring vacation with us just because of our excellent off-season accommodation rates alone, you might also be tempted by our outstanding vacation packages.
 Some of the accommodation package specials available at Bartlett this spring include a 2-night Luxury Camping Package with 5 course dinner, a Custom Fishing Package, a 2-day Wilderness Gourmet Delight Package, an Algonquin Park Dining Package, and, to commemorate our 97th anniversary, Bartlett Lodge is offering a 3-night Anniversary Package.

-Next to being a one of a kind, Algonquin island resort, Bartlett Lodge is best known for its superlative lakeside fine dining.
+Next to being a one of a kind Algonquin resort, Bartlett Lodge is best known for its superlative lakeside fine dining.
 As a modified American Plan resort, we know the importance of serving good food and how much it adds to our guest's enjoyment of their vacation and to their total resort experience.
 Each night, guests at Bartlett Lodge are treated to an elaborate and inspired 5-course dinner that offers several selections for each course.
 Breakfast starts with a lavish cold buffet of fruits, cheese, pastries, cereals and yogurts, and is followed by a choice of hearty hot breakfast favorites.
 Our chef uses the freshest ingredients, obtained from sustainable and local sources whenever possible, in keeping with Bartlett's environmental commitment.
 We are advocates of organic and sustainable farming and of the locavore food movement.
 Our chef purchases food for his kitchen only from the finest and most reputable suppliers, and insists that all the fish and meat that we serve at Bartlett Lodge is sustainable and has been raised and treated humanely.
 In consideration of our guests who have special dietary requirements, our Algonquin Park fine dining room makes every effort to include on our menu a selection of options to suit a variety of diets, including gluten free, dairy free, vegetarian and pescetarian menu choices, so that everyone can enjoy a memorable meal.